Advertisement

 The entry for the verb insist in the Longman Dictionary of Contemporary English

-I hope you found this content helpful in your English learning journey.
-If you did, please consider buying me a coffee.
+I hope you have found this content helpful in your English learning journey.
+If so, please consider buying me a coffee.
 Your support keeps this blog running and is greatly appreciated!

 Buy Me A Coffee